The Tailor of Panama (film): Plot

-As he passes along this misinformation (bypassing the embassy staff, apart from Francesca, a staffer he is sleeping with), it makes its way to Washington, where military and government officials are alarmed and plan an invasion to prevent the canal from falling into Chinese hands.
+As Osnard passes along this misinformation (bypassing the embassy staff, apart from Francesca, a staffer he is sleeping with), it makes its way to Washington, where military and government officials are alarmed and plan an invasion to prevent the canal from falling into Chinese hands.
 Pendel, meanwhile, seeks to end his spying, saying the opposition won't listen to him because it needs $10 million.
 He thinks the figure will put Osnard off, but Osnard relays a request to fund the opposition as a means to control Panama after this supposed revolution; he asks for $15 million, which is granted by the Pentagon.
-Osnard's superior arrives with a briefcase containing the money, ready to meet with the opposition, while American attack helicopters are preparing for an assault on the city.
+Osnard's superior arrives with a briefcase containing the money, ready to meet with the opposition, while American attack helicopters are preparing for an assault on the capital.

-The British Ambassador uncovers what Osnard has been up to, and threatens to reveal everything.
+The British ambassador uncovers what Osnard has been up to and threatens to reveal everything.
 Osnard pays for his silence and cooperation with $1.25 million.
-Osnard manages to ditch his superior and make off with the briefcase.
+He manages to ditch his superior and make off with the briefcase.
 Meanwhile, Pendel gets a call from Marta, who tells him that Mickie has committed suicide out of fear that he would go to prison for his supposed revolutionary ties.
-Pendel blames himself for Mickie's death, and resolves to thwart Osnard's plans.
+Pendel blames himself for Mickie's death and resolves to thwart Osnard's plans.
 He waylays Osnard as he flees to the airport, but Osnard gives him the slip.

-Louisa, who has to fight off Osnard after she goes to investigate him and he holds his hand over her mouth, gropes her, and throws her on a bed, finds out what Pendel has been doing and races to the Administrator's office.
-The Administrator contacts the President of Panama, who is able to contact the U.S. government and have the invasion called off shortly after it began.
-During the confusion, Osnard goes to the airport, where he meets the Ambassador and hands him his bribe.
-The Ambassador allows Osnard to get on an airplane.
+Louisa, who has to fight off Osnard after she goes to investigate him and he attempts to rape her, finds out what Pendel has been doing and races to the Administrator's office.
+The Administrator contacts the president, who is able to contact the U.S. government and have the invasion called off shortly after it began.
+During the confusion, Osnard goes to the airport, where he meets the ambassador and hands him his bribe.
+The ambassador allows Osnard to get on an airplane.
 Pendel returns home to Louisa and tells her about his criminal past, and she forgives him.
 Osnard, meanwhile, escapes the country with the money.

 Cast

 Production

-The Tailor of Panama was shot at the Ardmore Studios in County Wicklow, Ireland, and on location in Panama City, Lake Gatun, and Gamboa, Panama.
+The Tailor of Panama was shot at the Ardmore Studios in County Wicklow, Ireland, and on location in Panama City, Lake Gatun and Gamboa, Panama.
 It was produced by Boorman's Irish production company Merlin Films, with financial support from Columbia Pictures.

 Like the novel, the film is inspired by Graham Greene's 1958 novel Our Man in Havana, which depicts intelligence agencies believing reports from local informants in Cuba.
 Whereas the novel was set in the 1990s, before the American withdrawal from the Panama Canal Zone, the film moves the time period to the 21st century.

-In the original ending of the film Osnard is shot by Pendel.
+In the original ending of the film, Osnard is shot by Pendel.
 This was changed to allow Osnard to escape.